ahmedraslan28/ecommerce-api/README.md

 ## Database Seeds

-To seed an empty database before running the project you should run `python manage.py seed.db`, this will use the prewritten seeds stored in \
+To seed an empty database before running the project you should run `python manage.py seed_db`, this will use the prewritten seeds stored in \
 `store/management/commands` to seed your local database.